ModelCloud/MemLord/README.md

 MemLord polls total/used bytes via device-smi (CPU & CUDA), derives used %, selects the matching band, resolves threshold to bytes (combining bytes/percent as max), then compares the chosen metric value to that threshold.
 If exceeded, it calls the backend GC for that device and resets the per-device freed counter.

-🧪 For deterministic tests, you can monkeypatch MemLord._device_memory_stats or pass {} to disable auto-GC (no bands matched).
+🧪 For deterministic tests, you can monkeypatch Memmem._device_memory_stats or pass {} to disable auto-GC (no bands matched).

 Per-device percent threshold of min vram size / 3 or ~33%: